Last Updated: October 23, 2022

 Home services in general, including housekeeping, personal assistants, and simple home repairs, may need to be provided on a for-profit, non-profit, or even governmental basis.
 In short, a continuum of services that can step up gradually, or step up and down with temporary needs, helps keep the population in their homes.

-The good news is that many of these services can be private enterprises and create badly needed jobs, including low-skill jobs, that benefit the teen children of the people who are moving in as older residents give up their long-time homes.
+The good news is that many of these services can be private enterprises that create badly needed jobs, including low-skill jobs, that benefit the teen children of the people who are moving in as older residents give up their long-time homes.